European shares little changed before ECB; Voestalpine shines

 The British maker of metal catalysts for car emission-control devices also forecast higher results in the coming year after restructuring and due to improved market conditions.

-Banco Popular lead Spanish banks higher with a 7.7 percent rise, supported by encouraging comments from HSBC on the sector.

-"Combined with cost containment and improving asset quality, Spanish banks should continue to post growth in net profit.
-Concerns on the impact from lower rates look overdone and banks should continue to grow profits," analysts at HSBC said in a note.

-Munich Re fell 2.4 percent, weighed down by some price target cuts today that followed Wednesday's news of a deep restructuring at its loss making insurance business Ergo.
+Munich Re fell 2.5 percent, weighed down by some price target cuts today that followed yesterday's news of a deep restructuring at its loss making insurance business Ergo.

 JP Morgan cut its price target on the stock 190 euros from 200 euros saying the ERGO restructuring added less value than expected but left the company's capital strength unchanged.